“Every company is a technology company.”

 Not only, moving towards the final stage of AI industrialisation, AI will be implemented in multiple areas of the business and perhaps made available to a few users/customers to try.
 This step's challenges include enterprise-scale infrastructure, security and support challenges.

 Organisations should monitor and invest in many Proof of Values as they can relatively inexpensively learn about their potential, without getting lumbered with a useless piece of software.
 It's good practice to quickly kill the ones that aren't going anywhere, and identify the narrower group of promising ones to continue monitoring and investing resources into them.

-Once you've identified the POV works and the project moves to a Production stage, new challenges arise in further data modeling and training.
+Once you've identified the POV works and the project moves to a Production stage, new challenges arise in further data modelling and training.

-As all the forms of data modeling are simplified for the POV, it might cause modeling issues during production.
-A solution to this is to minimize the gap between the real-world requirements and the POV data set.
+As all the forms of data modelling are simplified for the POV, it might cause modelling issues during production.
+A solution to this is to minimise the gap between the real-world requirements and the POV data set.
 Add more detail to the model by having more fields, tables, relationships, etc., meaning that you'll potentially need access to more data.
-It's important to point out that with more data, the modeling becomes harder to carry out and understand.
+It's important to point out that with more data, the modelling becomes harder to carry out and understand.
 You'll need to make sure that the data scientists (in-house or external) have the right expertise to create an accurate model for your AI product.

 There's an important step of any IT implementation which we like to think of as the AI's dress rehearsal.
 Getting the POV deployed into testing and then staging environment will submit it to near enough real production environments, that will allow you to iron out any bugs.